-Through over the real world the RPM sensor is very essential instrument.
-Example as, Rotating machinery need speed sensing for functional systems including control, monitoring, and safety.
+All over the real world, the RPM sensor is a very essential instrument.
+For example, rotating machinery needs speed sensing for functional systems, including control, monitoring, and safety.
 Turbine engine rotor speeds must be monitored closely to maintain safe operation.
-A motor driver need to monitor the car speed for safe driving, this car speed is taken from rpm sensor.
+A motor driver needs to monitor the car speed for safe driving; this car speed is taken from the RPM sensor.

-The device which is used to measure the rotational speed of any rotating shaft, disk or any rotating objects is called RPM sensor.
+The device that is used to measure the rotational speed of any rotating shaft, disk, or object is called an RPM sensor.
 RPM stands for Revolution Per Minute.

 The rotation speed of a shaft or disk, such as that of a motor or other machinery, is measured and indicated by an RPM meter, and it is shown as RPM on any HMI screen.